Computer & Internet Security

 - See How to Set Up and Configure User Accounts in Windows 10 by How-To-Geek for step by step instructions.

 - Use a firewall.
-The best firewall is a hardware router – the kind you use to share an internet connection.
-Even if they’re not billed as firewalls, they are, and they’re quite useful.
+The best firewall is a hardware router, the kind you use to share an internet connection.
+Even if not billed as firewalls, they are, and they’re quite useful.

 - Why should you use Google 2-step verification? – How it works: – Google 2-step verification adds an extra layer of security to your Google Account by requiring you to have access to your phone – as well as your username and password – when you sign in.
 If someone steals or guesses your password, the potential hijacker still can't sign in to your account because they don't have your phone.
-Some other email provider also offers 2-step verification.
-More information on Two-factor authentication.
+Some other e-mail provider also offers 2-step verification.
+I have a page with additional information on Two-factor authentication.

 - These things are not that complicated, and you don't have to be a “security expert” to figure them out.
 I follow these practices and haven’t been had spyware or viruses in years.

-After uninstall 3rd party antivirus, built in free Microsoft Windows Defender will activate.
+After uninstalling 3rd party anti-virus, built-in free Microsoft Windows Defender will activate.

 Most computer users have one of the highly advertised 3rd party security suites Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security.
-Your new computer may have security software installed by the manufacturer (usually a trial version), or as a subscription from your Internet provider (Verizon or Comcast) or perhaps you bought it in a store.
-However you came to have one of these products installed on your machine, I recommend you allow the free built-in Windows Defender to activate.
-You will save money and more importantly let your computer operate faster with less warning messages and pop-ups.
+Your new computer may have security software installed by the manufacturer (usually a trial version) or as a subscription from your Internet provider (Verizon or Comcast), or perhaps you bought it in a store.
+However you came to have one of these products installed on your machine, I recommend you uninstall any 3rd party anti-virus programs and allow the free built-in Windows Defender to activate.
+You will save money and, more importantly, let your computer operate faster with fewer warning messages and pop-ups.

 Uninstall 3rd party Anti Virus Programs

-- Right-click on the Flag Icon at bottom-left corner and choose the Control Panel from the pop-up menu.
+- Right-click on the Flag Icon at the bottom-left corner and choose Apps & Features from the pop-up menu.

-- Select the 3rd party Anti Virus program (the most common are Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security) to uninstall and then click its Uninstall button.
+- Right Click the 3rd party Anti Virus program (the most common are Norton, McAfee, Trend Micro, Kaspersky, or AVG Internet Security) to and click its Uninstall button.

 - Click Yes to confirm the program uninstall.